Welcome to Projazz Lab:

-I selected many of the most important jazz beats from early to contemporary styles and elaborated my own samples (using keyboard and XLN Addictive Drum Library), working mainly to simulate the beats and the “time feel” of the most famous drummers of jazz history.
+I selected many of the most important jazz beats from early to contemporary styles and elaborated my own samples (using keyboard and drum libraries), working mainly to simulate the beats and the “time feel” of the most famous drummers of jazz history.
 Each style, each time feel is like a dance that guides your breath, your gesture and your creativity in a particular way: with Drumgenius you can practice any style, any rhythm with an “expert and reliable” virtual jazz drummer available 24 hours a day!.

 Of course, no loop will ever substitute for a real drummer, especially in jazz, where the touch, breath, phrasing, action and reaction are extemporaneous, unique and unrepeatable: however, I strived to make every loop of Drumgenius as realistic and swinging as possible!